-The current minimum wage in Utah is $7.25.
+The current minimum wage in Utah is $7.25, according to state laws.

 Utah does not have a law regarding overtime, so federal law applies.
 Non-exempt employees be paid 1.5 times their regular rate of pay for all hours worked over 40 in a workweek.

-State law does not require employers to provide breaks for adult employees.
+State law does not require employers to provide rest breaks or meal periods for adult employees.

 If employers choose to provide breaks, breaks less than 20 minutes must be paid.
 Meal periods do not need to be paid as long as the employees are free to do as they wish.